Hacker0x01/docs.hackerone.com/docs/programs/submissions-bounty-dashboard.md

 ### Summary
 The Summary section at the top shows a row of cards which provide a quick overview of your report submission metrics.
+*Note: All submissions data is anchored by the report's submission date, and the bounty data is anchored by the date the bounty was paid out.*

 Item | Details
 ---- | ----------